 - 2c+) [ADDITION] First-time competitors should register using their legal name.
-They may register using a reasonable nickname, at the discretion of the WCA Delegate. - 2c++) [ADDITION] Competitors must not provide intentionally misleading information, and returning competitors should provide information consistent with past information (e.g. exact name and WCA ID). - 2d+) [ADDITION] Date of birth and contact information should be especially secured. - 2d++) [RECOMMENDATION] If a third party (e.g. journalist) asks the organization team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent. - 2e+) [CLARIFICATION] If a competitor holds multiple citizenship, they may choose which country to represent at their first competition. - 2e3+) [CLARIFICATION] Stateless competitors have no national records and rankings, nor continental records and rankings. - 2h+) [CLARIFICATION] Competitors may be barefoot for Solving With Feet. - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid. - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.
+They may register using a reasonable nickname, at the discretion of the WCA Delegate. - 2c++) [ADDITION] Competitors must not provide intentionally misleading information, and returning competitors should provide information consistent with past information (e.g. exact name and WCA ID). - 2c1+) [ADDITION] The requirements for a completed registration must be clearly stated on the competition website. - 2c1++) [EXAMPLE] For example, the organization team may require a confirmation e-mail to be answered before a particular date, pre-payment of the registration fee, or paying due registration fees of past competitions.
+The organization team should carefully consider the fairness of the requirements.

+- 2d+) [ADDITION] Date of birth and contact information should be especially secured. - 2d++) [RECOMMENDATION] If a third party (e.g. journalist) asks the organization team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent. - 2e+) [CLARIFICATION] If a competitor holds multiple citizenships, they may choose which country to represent at their first competition. - 2e++) [ADDITION] The WCA Delegate should also verify the name and date of birth by means of documents (e.g. a passport) of every new competitor at their first competition. - 2e3+) [CLARIFICATION] Stateless competitors have no national records and rankings, nor continental records and rankings. - 2h+) [CLARIFICATION] Competitors may be barefoot for Solving With Feet. - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected. - $2j{2+}$ [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid. - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.